 The exam will consist of 2 parts, each of which will be given on a different day (e.g., a Tuesday and Thursday of 1 week).
-Students will be required to sign an honor statement asserting that their exam reflects solely their own work; students may not work together on the exam.
+Students will be required to sign an honor statement asserting that their exam reflects solely their own work; students may not work together on the exam, nor may they use generative AI tools (e.g., ChatGPT) to create any content for their exam responses.
+Per UC Merced's academic honesty policy and Graduate Council guidelines, generative AI is considered a form of plagiarism unless cited explicitly.
+However, students may use AI grammar-checking tools such as Microsoft Word Editor or Grammarly to proofread and refine their grammar, spelling, and punctuation.
 Students will be allowed to consult the Internet during the exam if they wish to do any background reading.
 Each part of the exam will be designed to be answerable within 6 hours, but students will have 8 hours to complete each part.
 To avoid time conflicts with courses, the qualifying exam will be given in the week after fall semester classes end.
 If a student cannot or does not wish to take the exam at home, a private space on campus will be made available to them (with computer if necessary).
 The questions on the exam will require demonstration of mastery in core public health content areas: